ImagineerNL/ComfyUI-ToSVG-Potracer/README.md

  - no_background removes the background color.

 Output:
  - svg_strings: a list of strings to be converted to svg shape.
-Use ToSVG's SaveSVG to save file.
+ Requires ComfyUI-ToSVG --> SaveSVG to save the SVGfile.

- Sources:
+ Sources, Love and Inspiration:
  - Potrace: https://potrace.sourceforge.net/
  - Potracer: https://github.com/tatarize/potrace
  - ComfyUI-ToSVG: https://github.com/Yanick112/ComfyUI-ToSVG